rmistry75/BlackLineAPIJam/Basic/Lab 1 API Design - Create a Reverse Proxy from OpenAPI Spec/README.md

 * You should see that the proxy has been created and deployed to the test environment as shown below.
 Click **Edit proxy**.
 ![image alt text](./media/image_14.png)

-* You should see that the proxy has been generated, uploaded, and deployed to test.
-Once the API proxy is built and deployed, click the **employees-v1** link to view your proxy in the proxy editor.
+* You should see the proxy "Overview" screen as shown below.
+In the Deployments section, your URL should look like https://{your-org}-test.apigee.net/employees-api (where "{your-org}" is your unique Apigee org name) and in the Target Endpoints section your Target URL should be exactly the same.
+Click the **Trace** tab on the upper right.

 ![image alt text](./media/image_15.png)